invalidusrname/vault/README.md

 # Vault README

-This repository serves as the single source of truth for the storage of secrets used by our apps.
+This demo repository serves as the single source of truth for the storage of secrets.
 Data items such as database passwords, api keys, etc are all stored in configuration management here for auditing and collaborative purposes.

-It is *vitally* important that this repository remain private as the sensitive information is critical to the security of the site.
-Here, we rely on github's security to guarantee authorization to this confidential data.

 ## Directory Structure